Homological mirror symmetry for orbifold log Calabi-Yau surfaces: An explicit case study: the hypersurfaces

-In this chapter, we study an explicit Landau-Ginzburg model mirror to the orbifold del Pezzo surfaces in the family $X_{k+1}$ and compare it to the abstract Lefschetz fibration from the previous section.
+We now switch gears and study an explicit Landau-Ginzburg model mirror to the orbifold del Pezzo surfaces in the family $X_{k+1}$ and relate it to the abstract Lefschetz fibration from \ref{constr:Lefschetz}.
 We will construct a collection of vanishing paths whose vanishing cycles will be used to prove homological mirror symmetry for the family $X_{k+1}$ in Section \ref{sec:Lagvc}.